-/hen filing a grievance, please provide:

-□ Name

-□ Address

-☐ Telephone number

-☐ Member identification number

-☐ A summary of the complaint and any previous contact with us related to the complaint

-☐ The action you are requesting from us
+\Box The action you are requesting from us

 ☐ A signature from you or your authorized representative and the date.
-If you want a friend, relative, your

-doctor or other provider, or other person to be your representative, call Member Services (phone numbe

-printed on the back cover of this booklet) and ask for the "Appointment of Penresentative" form.
-(The fo
+If you want a friend, relative, your doctor or other provider, or other person to be your representative, call Member Services (phone numbers are printed on the back cover of this booklet) and ask for the "Appointment of Representative" form.
+(The form is also available on Medicare's website at